INSPIRE-MIF/caniuse/docs/gml.md

 * `https://raw.githubusercontent.com/INSPIRE-MIF/caniuse/master/testcases/EMF.BRGM_1.geom.gml`

 Test expected outcome:
-the data is loaded and displays correctly in the map - dataset contains 5 features - No representative points available, so only one geometry per feature.
+the data is loaded and displays in the map - dataset contains 5 features - No representative points (ef:representativePoint) available in this EF dataset, so  only one geometry per feature has to be displayed.

 #### Download data from WFS